SeanDBon/grimhallownotes/npc.md

 Doctor in the town of Sleepy Vale.
 * Farma wants to meet up with to talk about the Weeping Pox.
 * Teaching Alera.
+* Memory was tampered with by the dream whisperer.